Super Bowl television ratings

 Super Bowl television ratings have traditionally been high.
 One of the most watched annual sporting events in the world, the NFL's championship game is broadcast in over 130 countries in more than 30 languages.
-However, viewership is predominantly North American; the Super Bowl is the most watched television broadcast in the United States every year.
+Viewership is predominantly North American; the Super Bowl is the most watched television broadcast in the United States every year.

 United States

 English

 The Super Bowl is noted for its enduring ratings.
-While viewership for prime time series and other sports such as baseball has declined over time, viewership of the Super Bowl has remained stable.
+While viewership for prime time series and other annual events such as the Academy Awards has declined over time, viewership of the Super Bowl has remained stable.
 In fact, the Super Bowl is the American sports broadcast with the most consistent ratings, and draws substantially higher ratings than other sports events, including the NBA Finals and World Series.

 Ratings for the Super Bowl first peaked from 1977 to 1987, when no less than 44.4% of American households with television sets would watch.
 From the late 2000s to mid-2010s, ratings peaked again—viewership grew for all but one broadcast from 2006 to 2015.
 This was attributed to the NFL's broadened appeal to female and Hispanic audiences, as well as the league's ability to prop up "high-profile" players in the media; female viewership grew every year from 2003 to 2008.
 However, the 2019 game became the least-watched in more than a decade and the household rating for the Super Bowl declined for the fourth consecutive year.

-The 1982 game remains the highest-rated Super Bowl broadcast; it earned a 49.1 household rating.
-Viewership peaked in 2015; Super Bowl XLIX was watched by over 114.4 million people.
+Super Bowl XVI in 1982 remains the highest-rated Super Bowl broadcast; it earned a 49.1 household rating.
+The viewership record belongs to Super Bowl LIX in 2024, which was watched by an estimated 127.7 million people.